Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets

-Among the eight symmetry classes of Cooper pairs listed in Table \ref{Table4}, two spin-singlet types, Classes 2 and 4, are induced solely by the driving field, while two spin-triplet types, Classes 6 and 8, for the $d$-wave magnet, or Classes 5 and 7 for the $p$-wave magnet, arise from the interplay between the drive and the underlying unconventional magnetism.
-This classification stems from the fact that these pairings involve Floquet components of the form $F_{n,n+2m+1}$, which necessarily include odd-photon processes, i.e., at least one-photon absorption or emission, as illustrated for instance in Eq. (\ref{eq_fnn1}).
-Consequently, their generation requires a light drive.
-Moreover, the spin-triplet components also rely on the presence of magnetic order, thus requiring both the drive and magnetism.
+Thus, the momentum parities inherited from the underlying unconventional magnet, accompanied by the Floquet indices, frequency, and present spins, determine the type of emergent Floquet Cooper pair symmetry classes listed in Table~\ref{Table4}.
+Based on this classification, we conclude that among the eight symmetry classes of Cooper pairs listed in Table~\ref{Table4}, two spin-singlet classes, $F^{s,j}_{C2(C4)}$, are induced solely by the driving field.
+Two spin-triplet classes, $F_{C6(C8)}^{t,d}$ for the $d$-wave altermagnet and $F_{C5(C7)}^{t,p}$ for the $p$-wave magnet, arise from the interplay between the drive and the underlying unconventional magnetism.
+The remaining triplet and singlet pair symmetry classes for each unconventional magnet are pair correlations that originate from those in the static regime, see Subsec.\,\ref{sec2b}.
+In the following, we analyze several specific Floquet Cooper pair amplitudes to characterize (i) Cooper pairs induced by the drive [Sec. \ref{sec5b2}], (ii) identify the role of multi-photon processes [Sec. \ref{sec5b3}], and (iii) unveil the impact of linearly polarized light.

-To quantify the pairing, we define the total momentum-resolved amplitude for each class by summing the absolute values of all relevant Floquet components:

-Here, $F^{s/t,\pm}_{n,n'}(\bm{k})$ denotes the anomalous Green’s function components corresponding to spin-singlet ($s$) or spin-triplet ($t$) pairing, and even ($+$) or odd ($-$) Floquet parity, with $n,n'$ labeling the Floquet sidebands.
-The total contribution for each class is then obtained via momentum integration: